mhbeals/mhwood.github.io/histories/bl.md

 #### Text

 Each page was processed into machine-readable text by Prime OCR.
-Part I was processed by Apex, with the hand keying or OCR correction of article titles.
+Part I was processed by Apex, with the hand-keying or OCR correction of article titles.
 Part II was captured by Gale, who re-keyed articles titles for both parts and later commissioned the keying of article subheadings from an external contractor.
-Independent studies have suggested that the overall OCR quality of Part I and Part II is approximately 60-85% but varies widely within and between titles.
+Independent studies have suggested that the overall OCR quality of Part I and Part II is approximately 60-85%, but this varies widely within and between titles.

 #### Image